|Fishing Home||Contact Us||News||DNR Home|

 Try the tailwater fishing pier for sauger, smallmouth bass, walleye and white bass.
 Jigs with minnows or 3-inch power grubs are the best baits.
 White or chartreuse are good colors.
 Start fishing at dark when sauger and walleye begin feeding.
 The pier is located entirely in West Virginia about 25 minutes from Morgantown and is lighted for night fishing and is handicapped accessible.

-Shenandoah River - Flows in the Shenandoah River are near normal flow for this time of year.
+Shenandoah River - Flows in the Shenandoah River are below normal flow for this time of year.
 Fishing plastics and topwaters near the head of pools around the bedrock ledges and in the eddy’s is always a good strategy.

 Small Impoundments - Small impoundments are in great fishing condition.
 Bass and bluegill are biting.
 Largemouth bass are hitting topwater lures and plastics and bluegills can always be caught on worms.
 Use weedless rigging techniques to prevent hooking aquatic vegetation.
 Small impoundments are stratified so anglers should fish in less than eight feet of water.
 Cacapon State Park Lake, Edwards Run Pond and Fort Ashby Lake have received adult catfish stockings that can be caught throughout the summer.